 Hysterectomy is the surgical term for the removal of the uterus (womb).
 This results in the inability to become pregnant.

 There are different types of surgeries, such as: Supracervical hysterectomy—removal of the uterus onlyTotal hysterectomy—removal of the uterus and cervix (the opening of the uterus leading to the vagina)Radical hysterectomy—removal of the uterus, ovaries, fallopian tubes, upper part of the vagina, and the pelvic lymph nodesSalpingo-oophorectomy

 —removal of the ovaries and fallopian tubes (may be combined with any of the above procedures)

-uterine fibroidsTreat conditions (such as chronic pelvic pain, heavy bleeding)
+uterine fibroidsTreat conditions, such as chronic pelvic pain or heavy bleeding

 Explore your options before having a hysterectomy.
 There are other treatments for many of these problems.